reissbaker/promethean/README.md

   [Together.ai](https://together.ai)'s cloud-hosted finetuning platform
 * Tracking training and eval progress on [Weights & Biases](https://wandb.ai/)

+### Comparison with other tools

+* __Unsloth__: While Unsloth is *very* fast (hence the name), it only supports single-GPU training: so you can't train an unquantized 70B model, and [quantizing past FP8 can significantly harm model performance](https://arxiv.org/pdf/2411.04330).
+It's also a lower-level Python API that assumes significantly more knowledge of the LLM training ecosystem.
+* __Axolotl__: Axolotl supports many, many different models and ways of training models...
+But requires lots of configuration, along with trial-and-error around system performance tuning of things like batch sizes, sharding, and gradient accumulation steps in order to get jobs to run.
+Unfat can generate known-good Axolotl configurations for you, so you don't have to do that yourself.

 ### Why LoRAs?

 LoRAs are fast and cheap to train, and result in tiny files that can